dgsrosa/OpenVPN_Server/README.md

 Please, run Install_OpenVPN_EasyRSA.py script with Sudo.
 This should be enough to set your server listenning on 1194.
+(SELECT YES FOR SURICATA IDS AT END :)

 - Ensure with you Internet Provider to redirect this traffic to this port and set a staticl LAN Ipv4 for the server.